atamocius/codenames-4-way-melee/round-robin.md

 If a winner has been determined but we still need 1 more team to advance, _the order of the checks will reset and start back at **Check #1** for the remaining unqualified teams_.

-- **Check #1:** Compare the standings between the unqualified teams.
+- **Check #1:** Compare the standings between the remaining unqualified teams.
 If there is still no clear winner, move on to the next check.

 - **Check #2:** Compare the standings, but only considering their 3rd round performances of their head-to-head matches (ie. who won the 3rd round of a match will get a _"win"_).